saloni1998/Toxic_Comment_Classification/README.md

 4.threat<br>
 5.insult<br>
 6.identity_hate<br>
-Task is to predict a probability of each type of toxicity for each comment.
+Task is to predict a probability of each type of toxicity for each comment.<br>
 <b>Score</b> on LeaderBoard :- <b>0.9488</b>